viniciuspc/architecture-tests/README.md

 ```
 --enrichment-host "172.18.0.4" --file-path "/opt/flink/transactions.csv" --localtion "dest"
 ```
+- Which means:
-	- It will read the file given at `--file-path`, and use the "nameDest" column as key and an random country name as value.
+    - It will read the file given at --file-path, and use the "nameDest" column as key and an random country name as value.
-	- To use the "nameOrig" column remove the `--location "dest"` argument.
+	- To use the "nameOrig" column remove the --location "dest" argument.
-	- The `--enrichment-host` specify the ip of the running redis instance for enrichment data.
+	- The --enrichment-host specify the ip of the running redis instance for enrichment data.

 - Populate Mock rules cache by runing `MSET` command at redis, specifing wich countrys will be considered fraud, example:

 ```
 MSET  "Guinea" "Fraud" "Poland" "Fraud" "Guyana" "Fraud" "Sri Lanka" "Fraud" "Hungry" "Fraud" "Ireland" "Fraud" "United States Minor Outlying Islands" "Fraud" "Taiwan, Province of China" "Fraud" "St. Pierre and Miquelon" "Fraud" "Congo" "Fraud"
 ```

 - Run the experiment by, sending the `TransactionProcesser.jar` to the apache flink webapp and using the fallowing arguments:

 ```
 --transactions-host "172.18.0.6" --decisions-rules-host "172.18.0.5" --enrichment-host "172.18.0.4" --secret "h.uzZJ$j3S^jHV" --AES "128" --file-path "/opt/flink/files/200k.csv" --model-file-path "/opt/flink/files/randomForest.model"
 ```
-Arguments are the following:
+- Arguments are the following:
 	- `--transactions-host` IP of the running redis instance for transactions
 	- `--decisions-rules-host` IP of the running redis instance for rules
 	- `--enrichment-host` IP of the running redis instance for enrichment